 Library of Congress is the largest library in the world and is responsible for making its contents available for Congress and the American public.
 Library of Congress is using MarkLogic to develop a web-based application to search, retrieve and display metadata and digitized documents from the Library’s collections.
 The benefits include greater simplicity and power in searching the collections of the Library of Congress.

 Berico Technologies provides analytic and technology services to the U.S. intelligence and defense communities.
 MarkLogic powers Coral Reef, a next-generation Berico system to ingest, analyze, present, and alert on the rapidly-evolving nature of forensics data in current conflict zones.

 Codefry, LLC has been working with the FAA to develop a web-based Emergency Operations Network, intended for information-sharing.
 The new infrastructure is build upon existing FAA networks and technologies of the operations framework and uses a joint MarkLogic and Microsoft SharePoint solution.

-For more information about MarkLogic or to register for the upcoming MarkLogic Government Summit, please visit https://www.marklogic.com/government-summit/.
+For more information about MarkLogic or to register, please visit the MarkLogic Government Summit page.
 The hashtag for the MarkLogic Government Summit is #MLGS10.